vcerqueira/vest/README.md

 # VEST

+## NOTE ON PYTHON VERSION

+I developed a new python version which is available at https://github.com/vcerqueira/vest-python

+This one contains the R package and the experiments necessary for the paper which is under review.
+In future developments, I will focus on the python implementation.

 ## Vector of Statistics from Time Series

 This package/project contains a set of tools for automatic feature engineering for time series forecasting problems.